mwhatter/OpenPhalanX/README.md

 # OpenPhalanX: No one stands alone

-OpenPhalanX is a comprehensive toolkit designed to manage, monitor, and secure remote systems.
+OpenPhalanX is a comprehensive toolkit designed to secure remote systems.
 Whether you're an IT professional seeking to automate system tasks, or a cybersecurity specialist handling incident response, OpenPhalanX offers an array of features to streamline your operations.

 ## Table of Contents
 - [Installation](#installation)